isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-save-as-new-version-close.md

+---
+title: Configure prompt to save as a new version on close
+description: Learn how to Configure prompt to save as a new version on close
+---

 # Configure prompt to save as a new version on close {#id222HBI00XXA}

 When the user tries to close a file that is opened in the Web Editor using the **Close** button on the file's tab or the **Close** option in the Options menu, a dialog appears if the file has unsaved data or an unsaved version.
 The user is prompted to save the file as a new version if the version is not saved.